jenuelmarbal/core-code-from-scratch-readme/README.md

 ## Hot N Cold 🤒 🧊 🔥
 1. Read the temperature
-2. If the temperature is in Celsius, convert it to Fahrenheit with the following formula <br>
+2. If the temperature is in Celsius, convert it to Fahrenheit with the following formula
-2.1 Multiply by 1.8
+- Multiply by 1.8
 - Add to the previous result 32.
 - The result will be the temperature in Fahrenheit.
 3. If the temperature is in Fanhrenheit, convert it to Celsius with the following formula